gleisonsdm/Kuifje-Documentation/Chapter 08/Function Complete.md

 # Function - Complete Example

-A full functional program using functions in Kuifje follows:
+A full program using functions in Kuifje is below.
+Notice that, dispide the

 ```python
 prob = (1 [1/3] 2);